 Try For Yourself

-The great thing about gesture drawing is that anyone can do it and all you need is a pen/pencil and paper.
-I have only started gesture drawing more seriously in the recent months, but I already feel like I have improved my understanding of form, my hand dexterity and my overall artistic ability.
+The great thing about gesture drawing is that anyone can do it.
+All you need is a pen or pencil and paper.
+I have only started gesture drawing more seriously in recent months, but I already feel like I have improved my understanding of form, my hand dexterity, and my overall artistic ability.

 If you have not tried gesture drawing before, then I strongly suggest you give it a try.
 It can be extremely relaxing and rewarding once you start to really get a feel for it.